 “We use different social signposts to point people to our website,” said Tamara.

 A team that reflects your client’s needs.

-Around three full time people go after sales, this is our business development team.
-We have 12 account managers looking after clients because the ongoing value they get from us key to their retention.
+Around three full-time people go after sales, this is our business development team.
+We have 12 account managers looking after clients because of the ongoing value they get from us key to their retention.
 We would rather focus our efforts on making sure our clients get all they need from us and grow those accounts than go looking for new business all the time.
-We do such good job of serving our clients what they need that we get most of our new business through their referrals.
+We do such a good job of serving our clients what they need that we get most of our new business through their referrals.
 Social media is a superb tool for client retention.

 Before you meet somebody you should have had 7 social touch points

 That might be an email, a like on Facebook or a retweet.

 Use social media for new prospects before speaking to them:

 “We use PR heavily.
 It’s all about blogging around the topics we have researched for a white paper or dealing with a social media crisis.”